puppeteer/puppeteer/packages/browsers/README.md

 ## Known limitations

-1. We support installing and running Firefox and Chrome/Chromium.
-The `latest` keyword only works during the installation.
+1. We support installing and running Firefox, Chrome and Chromium.
+The `latest`, `beta`, `dev`, `canary`, `stable` keywords are only supported for the install command.
 For the `launch` command you need to specify an exact build ID.
 The build ID is provided by the `install` command (see `npx @puppeteer/browsers install --help` for the format).
 2. Launching the system browsers is only possible for Chrome/Chromium.

 ## API